Neuton

-Neuton Sérgio Piccoli (born 14 March 1990), simply known as Neuton, is a Brazilian footballer who plays for Ypiranga.
-Mainly a central defender, he can also play as a left back.
+Neuton Sérgio Piccoli (born 14 March 1990), simply known as Neuton, is a Brazilian professional footballer.
+Mainly a central defender, he can also play as a left-back.

-Club career
+Career

 Grêmio

 Born in Erechim, Rio Grande do Sul, Neuton joined Gremio's youth setup in 2008, after starting it out at Ypiranga de Erechim.
 He made his debut for the club on 25 April 2010, playing the full 90 minutes in a 2–0 away victory over Internacional for the Campeonato Gaúcho championship.

 Neuton made his Série A debut on 8 May, starting in a 0–0 draw at Atlético Goianiense.
 He scored his first professional goal on 20 November, netting the first in a 3–1 home win against Atlético Paranaense.

 Udinese

 On 28 July 2011, Neuton joined Serie A side Udinese on a five-year contract.
 He made his debut for the club on 16 August, starting in a 0–1 loss to Arsenal in that season's UEFA Champions League.

 Neuton made his league debut, on 11 September 2011, coming on as a late substitute in a 2–0 win over Lecce.
 However, he only appeared in four league games during the campaign.